Studying without architectural barriers

-Students already enrolled: enclose the certificate of disability / invalidity or "temporary difficulty" in .pdf format by ticket and request an interview.
+Students already enrolled: enclose the certificate of disability / invalidity or "temporary difficulty" in .pdf format and send it by ticket to request an interview.

 The Special Needs Unit can prepare an individual support plan after examining the needs of each student.
 The Special Needs Unit liaises with:

 - the teaching staff of the Department